EVENT

 • The Brazilian Developer Spirit

 • Beyond the world-class landscapes and monuments, the true highlight of these trips was the sheer passion of the Brazilian free software community.
-The developer culture there has always treated open-source as a transformative movement, and the enthusiasm and hospitality I experienced made all three trips incredibly satisfying highlights of my global lectures.
+The developer Culture there has always treated open-source as a transformative movement, and the enthusiasm and hospitality I experienced made all these trips incredibly satisfying highlights of my global lectures.

 • During these travels, I even tried to pick up some Brazilian Portuguese (PT_BR) to better connect with everyone, but quickly discovered that it hopelessly collided with and confused my kindergarten-level Spanish!
 The overlapping vocabulary mixed with completely distinct pronunciations was a hilarious linguistic hurdle, but everyone was incredibly gracious anyway.